RomanLut/hx_espnow_rc/README.md

 # Telemetry
 Telemetry stream is transparent and CRC protected.
 Data is ensured to be delivered without distorion, unless failsave or overflow condition araise.
 Stream can be used to transfer Mavlink, MCP, Sport, LTM etc. telemetry.
 Data rate is ~57kBit/sec.
-Additionally library transmits A1 and A2 (16-bit) values for simple telemetry.
+Additionally library transmits A1 and A2 (32-bit) values for simple telemetry.

 # Building and Flashing
 Currently pre-build firmware is not provided.
-You have to build firmware yourself and flash ESP32 modules using PlatformIO https://platformio.org/
+You have to build firmware yourself and flash ESP32/ESP8266 modules using PlatformIO https://platformio.org/

 If you do not know what PlatformIO is, than this project is not for you at the current stage.
-Later I may try to provide pre-build binaries and detailed instructions for flashing and configuring tranmitter and receviers.
+Later I may try to provide pre-build binaries and detailed instructions for flashing and configuring transmitter and receviers.

 See development guide: https://github.com/RomanLut/hx_espnow_rc/blob/main/doc/development.md